new name iSickBay.com

 You see, it's really hard to deny something and then give credence to the denial by foraging for its point of origin.

 I explained the only reason to build a micro OS was to use it on a portable device that had memory constraints.
 He said it might be used for a laptop.
-I replied that hard drive capacity would not be a restraint obligating a micro kernal OS.
+I replied that hard drive capacity would not be a restraint obligating a micro kernel OS.

 I even knew the name of the company that Apple had contracted with to help on the engineering and that was the moment where he dropped the pretense.